-1. Administrative leave may be authorized for up to ten (10) working days for each separate and distinct set of emergency or extraordinary circumstances as set forth under subsection (C) above.
-Administrative leave may be extended for up to an additional twenty (20) working days if more time is needed to complete the investigation, subject to the approval of the Director.
-In cases of criminal investigations by law enforcement agencies or pending Skelly hearings, further leave may be extended upon approval of the Director.
+1. Administrative leave may be authorized for up to ten (10) working days for each separate and distinct set of emergency or extraordinary circumstances as set forth under Section 9.C above.
+Administrative leave may be extended for additional working days if more time is needed to complete the investigation, subject to the approval of the Director.
 The employee shall be notified of any extension of the administrative leave.
 Such notice may be oral, but must be memorialized in the form of written notice which shall be provided to the employee prior to end of the extension of the administrative leave.
 A copy of this notice shall be sent to the Director and to the Payroll & Travel Accounting of the Auditor and Controller.

 - 2. The duration of administrative leave, including any extension thereof, shall not continue beyond the day the appointing authority determines, based upon the investigation of the facts and circumstances, that the employee's absence from the County work site is no longer essential. - 3.
-At the end of the ten (10) day period of authorized administrative leave, or thirty (30) day period if extended, the employee shall return to duty, unless: - a.
+At the end of the authorized administrative leave, or conclusion of the criminal investigation period if extended, the employee shall return to duty, unless: - a.
 Other forms of authorized leave are approved by the appointing authority; or - b.
 A final order of suspension or termination against the employee has been implemented.